-Fig. 10.
-Visualization of detection results of two vascular landmarks on 3 different levels from left to right.
+Fig. 8.
+The list of 49 anatomical landmarks.
 Courtesy of Ghesu et al. (2018).

-of 49 landmarks (see Figure 9) in a complete dataset of 5,043 3D-CT scans over 2,000 patients.
+The proposed method is tested on detecting a cohort of 49 landmarks (see Figure 8) in a complete dataset of 5,043 3D-CT scans over 2,000 patients.
 When evaluating the detection performance, the landmarks 3cm within the image border are ignored.
-Perfect detection results with no false positive or negatives are reported.
-Figure 10 shows the detection results of two vascular landmarks on three different levels from left to right, which demonstrates the preciseness of the approach.
+This value was selected in agreement with our expert annotators.
+Perfect detection results with no false positives or negatives are reported.
+Figure 9 shows the detection results of two vascular landmarks on three different levels from left to right, which demonstrates the preciseness of the approach.